 Hey Mr Robinson won’t you fly for me – Taking a closer look at the R22 and R44

 Often when looking at which helicopter to start flight training in, 3 helicopters are among the most popular – Cabri G2, R44, and R22.
-With over 10,000 having been produced since 1979, today I wanted to take a closer look at deciding between 2 of them – the Robinson R22 & R44 – as both of these will also be available to fly at our Open Day on Saturday 6th October.
+With over 10,000 having been produced since 1979, today I wanted to take a closer look at deciding between 2 of them – the Robinson R22 & R44 – as both of these will also be available to fly at our Open Day this Saturday 23rd March.

 The R22 was the first of the Robinson family to come into production in the late 1970’s finally getting certified after 4 years of testing.
 Having currently produced around 4,500, this two seated, semi-rigid, piston engine helicopter, designed by Frank Robinson and priced for commuter/personal use took the helicopter training market by storm.

 In terms of operation the Robinson R22 can reach a top speed of around 110mph, with a relatively low fuel consumption of between 8 and 10 US gallons per hour.
 It’s characteristic T-bar cyclic, governed throttle and cheap operating costs are now synonymous with flight training, but the R22 does have its downsides.
 Its two-seater compact cockpit is a squeeze for anyone over 6ft 2 and with no proper trim system installed; longer flights can be quite tiring.
 Its lightweight design also means the rotor RPM decays rapidly during engine failure, unless proper autorotation is entered.
 Robinson has however tackled safety head on with their own safety course, bringing awareness to pilots and instructors about the limitations of the R22.
 Today in 2019, other training aircraft have come onto the market; however this helicopter remains an extremely popular and versatile choice.